Professional wrestling: Sports entertainment

+The ambiguity of professional wrestling as a form of sports entertainment is further heightened by news media, which often cover professional wrestling matches and events as if they were genuine sports; for example, in 2024, Forbes ranked professional wrestling promotions WWE and All Elite Wrestling (AEW) among the world's "most valuable combat sports promotions" alongside bona fide competitive sport organizations UFC, ONE Championship, and Matchroom Boxing.

 Performance aspects

 Professional wrestling shows can be considered a form of theater in the round, with the ring, ringside area, and entryway comprising a stage.
-There is less of a fourth wall than in most theatric performances, similar to pantomime involving audience participation.
-The audience is recognized and acknowledged by the performers as spectators to the sporting event being portrayed, and are encouraged to interact as such.
-This leads to a high level of audience participation; in fact, their reactions can dictate how the performance unfolds.
-Often, individual matches will be part of a longer story line conflict between "babyfaces" (often shortened to just "faces") and "heels".
+There is less of a fourth wall than in most theatric performances; like pantomime, audience involvement is expected and encouraged.
+Attendees are recognized and acknowledged by performers as spectators to the sporting event being portrayed and are encouraged to interact as such; their reactions can dictate how the performance unfolds, leading to a high level of audience participation.
+Often, individual matches will be part of a longer storyline conflict between "babyfaces" (often shortened to just "faces") and "heels".
 "Faces" (the "good guys") are those whose actions are intended to encourage the audience to cheer, while "heels" (the "bad guys") act to draw the spectators' ire.

 In pro wrestling matches, performers often execute a series of pre-planned moves and attacks, ranging from grappling and throws found in some traditional forms of wrestling, to more spectacular stunts, sometimes involving props and special effects.
-The attacks in these matches are designed to appear dramatic whilst reducing the risk of serious injury as much as possible.
-Overall, the performers aim to minimize the actual injurious impact of their moves while maximizing their entertainment value.
-Shows produced by the largest professional wrestling promotions like WWE are traditionally performed in indoor venues, flagship events in this profession like WrestleMania are sometimes staged at outdoor venues; these shows are generally video recorded for live or delayed broadcasting for an audience all over the world.
-Additionally filmed footage known as “segments” or “promos” are usually used to accompany the drama in these shows.
+Although match outcomes and narratives are predetermined, wrestlers are expected to improvise and weave elements of their character.
+Attacks are designed to appear dramatic while reducing the risk of serious injury as much as possible; the overall aim is to minimize the actual injurious impact of their moves while maximizing their entertainment value.
+Shows produced by the largest professional wrestling promotions like WWE are traditionally performed in indoor venues, while flagship events like WrestleMania are sometimes taking place at outdoor venues; these shows are generally video recorded for live or delayed broadcasting.
+Additionally filmed footage known as "segments" or "promos" are usually used to accompany the drama in these shows.

-Prior experience in legitimate wrestling is not a requirement for aspiring professional wrestlers, but is seen as an advantageous background.
-Despite its scripted format, there have been quite a number of performers throughout the history of pro wrestling who have had prior experience in legitimate wrestling, before transitioning to its theatrical form.
+Prior experience in legitimate wrestling is not a requirement for aspiring professional wrestlers but is seen as an advantageous background.
+Despite its scripted format, several notable performers have had prior experience in legitimate wrestling before transitioning to its theatrical form.
 A popular performer, Kurt Angle, is the first Olympic gold medalist in professional wrestling history, having won his gold medal at the 1996 Summer Olympic Games in freestyle wrestling.
 Another prominent performer is Brock Lesnar, a former NCAA Wrestler who won the NCAA Division I National Championship in 2000.